MarkTsengTW/Growatt-Solar-Power-Monitor-for-Adafruit-Matrix-Portal/README.md

 CREDITS

-This code is based on indykoning's Growatt Server https://github.com/indykoning I learned a lot adapting this code for the Matrix Portal.
+This code is based on indykoning's Growatt Server: https://github.com/indykoning.
+I learned a lot adapting this code for the Matrix Portal.
 Credit also to ajs256 for the efficient graphics setup code.
 Credit to Tekktrik for assistance modifying adafruit_requests to handle multiple cookies.